Bakar (musician)

 Abubakar Baker Shariff-Farr (born 12 February 1992), known mononymously as Bakar, is an English singer.
-Known for his experimental indie rock style, he made his professional solo debut with the mixtape Badkid in May 2018.
-In 2019, he released "Hell n Back", the single he is most commonly associated with.
+Known for his experimental indie rock style, he gained recognition in 2019 with his single "Hell n Back", the single he is most commonly associated with.
 He released his debut album Nobody's Home on February 25, 2022.
 He released his second album, Halo, on September 22, 2023.

 Early life

 Bakar grew up in Camden in North London and attended a state school before being sent to a boarding school in Surrey by his mother.
 He is of Yemeni and Tanzanian descent.
 He expressed that "going outside of London and hearing other tastes and how that can relate to [him], it definitely did something to [him]."

 Career

 2015–2017: Online beginnings and solo debut

 Bakar began creating music in 2015 by cutting up samples of Bombay Bicycle Club and King Krule songs and uploading them to an anonymous SoundCloud account.
 For the next few years, he continuously uploaded projects and works to the platform, several of which are no longer available.

 Bakar officially independently released his debut single, "Big Dreams" in March 2017.
 In 2018, the song later gained popularity after being featured on the official soundtrack of the video game FIFA 19.
 Bakar performed the song "Scott Free" on the online German music series ColorsxStudios in March 2017, where it has amassed over 300 thousand views as of July 2020.
 Before the end of 2017, Bakar had self-released the non-album singles "Small Town Girl" and "Something I Said".